-The best thing you can do is hire a business lawyer or a law firm that will handle these sensitive papers for you and provide appropriate legal advice.
+The best thing you can do is hire a business lawyer or a law firm to handle these sensitive papers and provide appropriate legal advice.

-The total filing fees means you will need someone to file an Articles of Organization with the State.
-A registered agent service provider will do this for you.
+The total filing fees mean you will need someone to file an Articles of Organization with the State.
+A top registered agent service provider can do this for you.

-The first thing you'll need to do in order to form an LLC is to find a registered agent to serve on your behalf.
-Registered agent fees depend on where you live and the size of your company.
+The first thing you'll need to do to form an LLC is to find a registered agent to serve on your behalf.
+Registered Agent fees depend on where you live and the size of your company.

-How much you pay for your registered agent service really depends on where they're located and what services you need, so it's best to contact them directly before signing up with them to find out how their pricing works.
+How much you pay for your registered agent service depends on where they're located and what services you need, so it's best to contact them directly before signing up to find out how their pricing works.

 Generally speaking, you can expect to pay anywhere between $40 to $150 for the registered agent service.

-However, if you have no experience in these legal matters, a professional, registered agent is always the best option to provide you with legal or tax advice.
+However, if you have no experience in these legal matters, a professional, LLC registered agent is always the best option to provide legal or tax advice.

-To start the process of setting up an LLC, you need an Operating Agreement that will govern how your company is operated.
+An LLC Operating Agreement will govern how your company is operated.

 The amount you need for an operating agreement can depend on the complexity of your business and the number of members in your LLC.